Trump draws cheers and boos while marking 9/11 by attending a New York Yankees game

 Trump’s attendance recalled President George W. Bush’s ceremonial first pitch 24 years earlier as the Yankees played the Arizona Diamondbacks in the 2001 World Series — a moment that came to symbolize national resilience after the attacks mere weeks earlier.

+Before the president walked in, relief pitcher Fernando Cruz was the last player in a towel.
+His teammates urged him to quickly get dressed for Trump.

+Manager Aaron Boone announced before Trump's arrival that Yankees shortstop Anthony Volpe had quietly been playing with a partial labrum tear in his left shoulder.
+As he greeted him, Trump patted Volpe softly on the shoulder.

-Since the attacks, the Yankees and their fans have marked Sept.
-11 during the seventh-inning stretch by singing “God Bless America” in addition to the traditional “Take Me Out to the Ballgame,” and they were doing so again Thursday.
+Since the Sept.
+11 attacks, the Yankees and their fans have marked the solemn occasion during the seventh-inning stretch by singing “God Bless America” in addition to the traditional “Take Me Out to the Ballgame,” and they were doing so again Thursday.
 They also held a moment of silence before the first pitch.

-Security at the stadium was tight, with entrance featuring metal detectors and Secret Service agents, some with sniffer dogs, while New York Police Department helicopters thundered overhead.
+With Trump on hand, all stadium entrances featured metal detectors and Secret Service agents, some with sniffer dogs, while New York Police Department helicopters thundered overhead.

-The Secret Service said extra time would likely be needed to enter the game and asked fans to consider leaving their bags at home.

-Trump's attendance at the U.S. Open men's final in Queens last weekend sparked security lines long enough that some fans didn't make it to their seats until more than an hour into the match, despite organizers delaying its start by 30 minutes.
+That followed Trump's appearance at the U.S. Open men's final in Queens last weekend sparking security lines long enough that some fans didn't make it to their seats until more than an hour into the match, despite organizers delaying its start by 30 minutes.

 The Yankee Stadium scoreboard featured a large MLB logo over an American flag and a red, white and blue ribbon under the inscription “September 11, 2001, We Shall Not Forget.”